 Many wars have been fought since World War II.
-Has man learned how to avoid world war or are we living on borrowed time?
-Does the Bible predict World War III?
+Has man learned how to avoid world war?
+According to Bible prophecy, will there be a World War 3?

 Jesus Christ spoke of major world events to come before His return in what is called His Olivet Prophecy.
 His disciples began by asking Him, “What will be the sign of Your coming, and of the end of the age?”
 (Matthew 24:3).